 Increase your funding chances with a quick scan

-To check if your plans meet the intent of the scheme, you can first use a quick scan to investigate.
-Based on the quick scan, an RVO adviser will estimate your chances of a successful application.
+To check if your plans meet the intent of the scheme, you can first use a quick scan.
 Completing the quick scan takes about 1 hour.
+Based on the result, an RVO adviser will estimate your chances of a successful application.
+Completing the quick scan takes about 1 hour.
 Usually, you will have a talk about it with an adviser within a week.
-You can find examples of quick scans at the Dutch Trade & Investment Fund (in Dutch) and the Dutch Good Growth Fund (in Dutch).
+You can find examples of quick scans at the Dutch Trade & Investment Fund and the Dutch Good Growth Fund.

 Tool for financing and insurance for international business